Masters 2020 Picks: The 13 best bets to win at Augusta National

 • • •

 Reason to pick: Remarkably, this will be the sixth attempt at completing the career Grand Slam for Rory.
+It will be his first crack at doing it under such soft conditions, though.
 And while he’s still searching for his first green jacket, he had a streak of five consecutive top 10s at Augusta snapped last year.

 Cause for concern: Between that back-nine collapse in 2011 and being beaten head-to-head badly by Patrick Reed in 2018, he’s got some serious scar tissue at Augusta National.
 And you’re not getting much bang for your buck at 12-to-1 odds.